All of this will be lost forever

-For years Shropshire Wildlife Trust and other community groups have fought the road.
-It will:
+For years Shropshire Wildlife Trust and other community groups have fought the road, because it will:

 - Adversely impact habitats and species all along the route

-- Pass within 500m of Hencott Pool SSSI, 4 Local Wildlife Sites including Shelton Rough already threatened with development
+- Pass within 80m of Hencott Pool SSSI, 4 Local Wildlife Sites including Shelton Rough: already threatened with development

 - Add to growing atmospheric pollution and CO2 emissions